St. John’s University Scholarships (2025–2026) | Automatic, Competitive & Need-Based Aid

 These scholarships are selective and require separate applications, essays, or interviews.
 They are limited in number and usually replace automatic merit aid.

-Presidential Scholarship Full tuition Incoming first-year; exceptional academics, leadership, service Yes — app, essay, interview Yes 3.9+ GPA*, ACT 30+/SAT 1380+*, strong leadership/service
+Presidential Scholarship Full tuition First-year; exceptional academics, leadership, service Yes—app, essay, interview Yes 3.9+ GPA*, ACT 30+/SAT 1380+*, and leadership/service Feb 1 (typical)

-Ozanam Scholars Program Full tuition + research/service First-year admits with deep record of social justice & service Yes — essays & interview Yes 3.6+ GPA*, ACT 28+/SAT 1300+*, sustained service & leadership
+Ozanam Scholars Program Full tuition + research/service First-year admits w/ sustained social justice, service Yes—essays & interview Yes 3.6+ GPA*, ACT 28+/SAT 1300+*, deep service/leadership Feb 1 (typical)

-Catholic Scholars Program $5,000/year Incoming first-year; commitment to Catholic service/leadership Yes — essay Yes 3.5+ GPA*, leadership in parish/ministry/service
+Catholic Scholars Program $5,000/year First-year; Catholic ministry/service/leadership Yes—short essay Yes 3.5+ GPA*, parish/ministry/service leaders Feb 1 (typical)

 Competitive Scholarship FAQs